aresys-srl/sct/README.md

 This project derives from the original [SAR Calibration Tool](https://github.com/aresys-srl/sar-calibration-tool) developed by Aresys since 2021 and it's aimed at expanding and refining its codebase and main algorithms, extending the support to several other missions and sensors with an architecture that is well suited for new features additions.

+## Official Documentation

+Check out the [official documentation](https://aresys-srl.github.io/sct/) for more information, such as installation instructions, tutorials, user guides, and API reference.

 ## Package Installation